 In a sense, developers are translators, too.

-Front-end (or client-side) is the side of web development that you see and interact with as an internet user.
+Front-end (or client-side) is the side of a website or software that you see and interact with as an internet user.
 When website information is transferred from a server to a browser, front-end coding languages allow the website to function without having to continually “communicate” with the internet.

 Front-end code allows users like you and me to interact with a website and play videos, expand or minimize images, highlight text, and more.
 Web developers who work on front-end coding work on client-side development.

-We’ll cover some front-end coding languages in the next section.
+We’ll unpack more about front-end development in the next section.

 While not required to build a website, using is CMS is certainly easier.
 It provides the building blocks (like plugins and add-ons) and lets you create the structure with your code.
 CMSs are typically used for e-commerce and blogging, but they’re useful for all types of websites.